Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates

-\textbf{ \hclr{Acknowledgements}}\\ This work was supported by the Cottrell Scholar Award~(\#24010, Kirill S. Korolev) by the Research Corporation for Science Advancement, a grant from the Simons Foundation (\#409704, Kirill S. Korolev), and by a grant from Moore foundation~(\#6790.08, Kirill S. Korolev).
 Simulations were carried out on the Boston University Shared Computing Cluster.
+This work was partially supported by the Cottrell Scholar Award by the Research Corporation for Science Advancement, a grant from the Simons Foundation, and by a grant from Moore foundation.